manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 2. Check any [category restrictions](/_pages/terms#restrictions) for the items you are interested in borrowing (Eg., SMILE or Lighting Design)

 3. You will then need to go to CreaTech Lab. **You will need your mobile phone, and access to your university e-mail**.
-It is a good idea to email a staff member to make sure that the equipment is available before doing so.

 4. The lab is typically staffed between 09:00 and 16:00 Monday to Friday and is periodically booked for teaching and workshops.
 Be respectful of the activities taking place to minimize disturbance.